 Well, she was wet nurse for friends of the Marquise. . .
 See, a wet nurse isn't just where a person nurses a child.
 There's how she raises this child.
 When the child gets its first tooth, she gets a piece of gold. . .
-She had been wet nursing this child, and by the time she gave her back to her parents . . . the Marquesa said to my mother, "The King's daughter-in-law is pregnant.
+She had been wet nursing this child, and by the time she gave her back to her parents . . . the Marquesa said to my mother, "The King's daughter-inlaw is pregnant.
 They saw what you did with Liliana, and they want you as wet nurse."
 Oh, my.
 She figured, "Gads!
 That's means a house of our own."
 That means this, that means that.
 So she wrote to my father and said, "I have this opportunity."
 He says, "If you're going to wet nurse anybody, you're going to wet nurse me.

-You are not going to..."
-He says, "And besides, if you decide not to come over..."
 So she said to her mother, "Should I go?"
 Her mother said to her, "We're old.
 What can we give you?
 That is your husband.
 And that's where you belong."

 [Her parents] used to go to pilgrimages.
 They used to walk maybe one or two days each way.
 And it was the Feast of the Assumption, August 15.
-When they got to the place, my grandmother said, "Don't let me live to see the day she leaves Italy."
+When they got to the place, my grandmother said, "Don't let me live to see the day she [Settimia] leaves Italy."
 And she died.
 Within five days, my grandmother was dead.
-So Settimia departed Italy to join her husband in America, leaving her father, Giovanni, behind in their homeland.
+So Settimia departed Italy to join her husband in America, leaving her father, Giovanni (IT - M), behind in their homeland.

-&lt;sup>1 Dominick Giancini, Beatrice (Giancini) Montrone, and Marie (Giancini) Teot, children of Eugenio Giancini, interview by Brian O'Connell, transcribed 30 September 1996, transcript held by Paul Montrone.
+1 Dominick Giancini, Beatrice (Giancini) Montrone, and Marie (Giancini) Teot, children of Eugenio Giancini, interview by Brian O'Connell, transcribed 30 September 1996, transcript held by Paul Montrone.
 Beatrice (Giancini) Montrone, daughter of Eugenio Giancini, interview by Brian O'Connell, undated, transcript held by Paul Montrone.

-David/Diodata Giancini, son of Eugenio Giancini, interview by Brian O'Connell, 25 July 1995, transcript held by Paul Montrone.
+David/Diodato Giancini, son of Eugenio Giancini, interview by Brian O'Connell, 25 July 1995, transcript held by

-Fausta (Giancini) D'Annibale and Marie (Giancini) Teot, children of Eugenio Giancini, interview by Brian O'Connell, transcribed between 10 December 1996 and 21 April 1997, transcript held by Paul Montrone.
+Paul Montrone.
+Fausta (Giancini) D'Annibale and Marie (Giancini) Teot, children of Eugenio Giancini, interview by Brian

-&lt;sup>2 Information supplied in notes from original research compiled by Emma Urban, Lineages, Inc., 1985.
+O'Connell, transcribed between 10 December 1996 and 21 April 1997, transcript held by Paul Montrone.
+2 Information supplied in notes from original research compiled by Emma Urban, Lineages, Inc., 1985.

-&lt;sup>3 Entry for Eugenio Giancini, 35, on S.S.
-Henry Mallory manifest, 3 March 1920; Passenger and Crew Lists of Vessels Arriving at New York, New York, 1897-1957, microfilm publication T715, roll 2735 (Washington, D.C.: National Archives).
+3 Entry for Eugenio Giancini, 35, on S.S.
+Henry Mallory manifest, 3 March 1920; Passenger and Crew Lists of

+Vessels Arriving at New York, New York, 1897-1957, microfilm publication T715, roll 2735 (Washington, D.C.: National Archives).

-Antonio Montrone's Immigration
+Box 2.2 Antonio Montrone's Immigration